cweltonsmith/big-data-youtube-trends/README.md

 ## Big Data Solutions
   #### Mapper Input:

+    Kevin Hart:
+    2kyS6SvSYSE	17.14.11	WE WANT TO TALK ABOUT OUR MARRIAGE	CaseyNeistat	22	2017-11-13T17:13:01.000Z	SHANtell martin	748374	57527	2966	15954	https://i.ytimg.com/vi/2kyS6SvSYSE/default.jpg	FALSE	FALSE	FALSE	SHANTELL'S CHANNEL - https://www.youtube.com/shantellmartin\nCANDICE - https://www.lovebilly.com\n\nfilmed this video in 4k on this -- http://amzn.to/2sTDnRZ\nwith this lens -- http://amzn.to/2rUJOmD\nbig drone - http://tinyurl.com/h4ft3oy\nOTHER GEAR ---  http://amzn.to/2o3GLX5\nSony CAMERA http://amzn.to/2nOBmnv\nOLD CAMERA; http://amzn.to/2o2cQBT\nMAIN LENS; http://amzn.to/2od5gBJ\nBIG SONY CAMERA; http://amzn.to/2nrdJRO\nBIG Canon CAMERA; http://tinyurl.com/jn4q4vz\nBENDY TRIPOD THING; http://tinyurl.com/gw3ylz2\nYOU NEED THIS FOR THE BENDY TRIPOD; http://tinyurl.com/j8mzzua\nWIDE LENS; http://tinyurl.com/jkfcm8t\nMORE EXPENSIVE WIDE LENS; http://tinyurl.com/zrdgtou\nSMALL CAMERA; http://tinyurl.com/hrrzhor\nMICROPHONE; http://tinyurl.com/zefm4jy\nOTHER MICROPHONE; http://tinyurl.com/jxgpj86\nOLD DRONE (cheaper but still great);http://tinyurl.com/zcfmnmd\n\nfollow me; on http://instagram.com/caseyneistat\non https://www.facebook.com/cneistat\non https://twitter.com/CaseyNeistat\n\namazing intro song by https://soundcloud.com/discoteeth\n\nad disclosure.
+THIS IS NOT AN AD.  not selling or promoting anything.  but samsung did produce the Shantell Video as a 'GALAXY PROJECT' which is an initiative that enables creators like Shantell and me to make projects we might otherwise not have the opportunity to make.  hope that's clear.  if not ask in the comments and i'll answer any specifics

   #### Mapper Output/ Reducer Output:

+    Kevin Hart:
+    CaseyNeistat   748374

   #### Reducer Output:

+    Kevin Hart:
+    CaseyNeistat    (Larger Number here)

   #### Language: We will be using Python for MapReduce implementation.

+    Kevin Hart:
+    I will be using Python for MapReduce.

   #### Charts: We will most likely be using column charts for the visualizations.
-If there is much variance between values, then a boxplot might be used as well or instead.
+If there is much variance between values,then a boxplot might be used as well or instead.

+    Kevin Hart:
+    I will make barchart showing the difference between the top 5 and lowest 5.